AIDELabAZ/wb_covid/README.md

 # Understanding households’ resilience to and recovery from COVID-19 in Sub-Saharan Africa
-This README describes the directory structure & should enable users to replicate all tables and figures for work related to the World Bank LSMS and World Bank COVID phone surveys.
-For more information on the project, visit the project OSF website: https://osf.io/u2raq/.
+This README describes the directory structure for cleaning and managing the World Bank COVID phone surveys.
 The relevant survey data are available under under the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps.

  ## Index